 For all Penitentiary bookings, click on the Bookings button below.
 Payment must be made in full at the time of booking.
-Ensure your ferry is available on your chosen dates prior to finalising your booking.
-Bookings can only be made 6 months prior to arrival.
-Bookings now open up to 31 October 2022.
-Each room has bunk beds with covered mattresses, a wood fired stove for heating (wood provided during winter months only) and a table and seats, however there is no power, running water, locks or lighting in the rooms – you will need to bring your own equipment as per the checklist below.
+Bookings now open up to 30 April 2023.
+Each room has bunk beds with covered mattresses, a wood fired stove for heating (wood provided during winter months only) and a table and seats, however there is no power, running water, locks or lighting in the rooms – you will need to bring your own equipment as per the checklist above.
+Candles are not permitted.
 Emergency Procedures are posted in each Penitentiary Room so you and all members of your party are advised to familiarise yourself with the Procedures on arrival.
+BOOK NOW